gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 ## Conclusion

 As the industry progresses, I think there's a tendency to throw the baby out with the bathwater as we learn to build things in new ways.
 React (and other SPA frameworks) are the current embodiment of that tendency.
 Definitely there are times where React adds value, is even necessary, but not for most apps.
 Most of the time, it's not worth the complexity it adds.
-Which begs the question, why is it so prolific?
+Which begs the question, why is it so ubiquitous?

 It's hard to say for sure.
 But I think part of it is once we learn a tool or a way of building things, it's natural to use that thing for every thing.
 Also, I think the industry is dominated by people without a lot of historical context.
 I work with a fair amount of developers who don't know what building websites was like in 2008 -- some who weren't building websites pre-React -- and that makes it hard to compare approaches.
 And I doubt that's a unique story.